pubkey/rxdb/docs-src/replication-p2p.md

 With the **RxDB P2P replication plugin** you can replicate the database state between your clients devices fully peer2peer over WebRTC.
 There is no need for a centralized server to store any of the users data like in a **master-slave** replication.
 Only a WebRTC signaling server is required to initially exchange the connection data between clients so that they can establish a WebRTC connection.
 The replication itself then runs with the [RxDB replication protocol](./replication.md).
-Because RxDB is a NoSQL database and because of the simlicity of its replication protocol, setting up a robust P2P replication is way easier compared to SQL server- or client databases.
+Because RxDB is a NoSQL database and because of the simplicity of its replication protocol, setting up a robust P2P replication is way easier compared to SQL server- or client databases.